Beckhoff-USA-Community/TC_XboxController/README.md

 #### PC Requirements:

 - Windows 10 or higher
+- .Net Runtime 6.0.7 (If connected to the internet, the installer will download it for you)
 - The system running the TwinCAT XBox Controller Service needs the TwinCAT ADS Service